jordan309/Unknown/README.md

 - Array of 50 storyline parts with choice results
 - 3 choice buttons based on storyline
 - 20 second countdown timer
+- -20 on all percentage values if timer hits 0
 - Character selection option
 - Each character has their own ability that can increase the survival chance
 - Music playing in background